Left and Center: Judith circa, 1982

 Height and Weight: 5’5″ and 135 pounds

-Distinguishing Characteristics: White Female, Brown hair, Brown eyes, Judith has an unspecified medical condition that causes her to develop a rash on her forehead and knuckles, she has scars under her chin and on her left wrist, she also has a small mole on her right calf and has a cap on her upper left tooth, she may use the nickname “Judy”
+Distinguishing Characteristics: Caucasian Female, Brown hair, Brown eyes, Judith has an unspecified medical condition that causes her to develop a rash on her forehead and knuckles, she has scars under her chin and on her left wrist, she also has a small mole on her right calf and has a cap on her upper left tooth, she may use the nickname “Judy”

 Clothing/Jewelry Description: A hip length white sweater with brown buttons, brown corduroy designer pants, and tan sandals